IndieCoderMM/next-portfolio/README.md

 Your app should now be running at [http://localhost:3000](http://localhost:3000)

+5. **Open Sanity Dashboard**

+Once the app is running, you can access the Sanity Studio at [http://localhost:3000/dashboard](http://localhost:3000/dashboard) to manage your content.

+> [!NOTE]
+> Make sure to add your data to the Sanity dataset before deploying or using the site.

 ## 🧩 Customization

 All page content can be modified in the `/config/` folder.